CoderDojoSV/mobile-games/section-04/README.md

 build settings we created last week as well as the grid, controlpad, and character libraries that were extracted from robotfindskitten and speedmaze.

+You can grab an empty starter template from [here][starter-template] or begin from my very simple explorer game [Colorado Smith][colorado-smith].

 ## Learning how to use the libraries

 Just like Corona SDK's documentation is available at